tommyorndorff/extra-ransom/content/docs/new-smithwick-binder.md

 ![Groth PDF](/static/new-smithwick-rod-binder/Groth_Smithwick_binderplan.png)

 ## Improvements
-The arms need to be open at the top.
+* The arms need to be open at the top.
+* Move to all wood construction